-7.2.1.
-3.8.5.
-An FMI's A securities settlement facility's processes should be designed to complete final settlement, at a minimum no later than the end of the value date.
-This means that any payment, transfer instruction, or other obligation that has been submitted to and accepted by an FMIa securities settlement facility in accordance with its risk management process and other relevant acceptance criteria should be settled on the intended value date.
-An FMIA securities settlement facility that is not designed to provide final settlement on the value date (or same-day settlement) would not satisfy this principleStandard, even if the transaction's settlement date is adjusted back to the value date after settlement.
-This is because, in most of such arrangements, there is no certainty that final settlement will occur on the value date as expected.
-Further, deferral of final settlement to the next -business day can entail overnight risk exposures.
-For example, if an SSS or CCPa securities settlement facility conducts its money settlements using instruments or arrangements that involve next-day settlement, a participant's default on its settlement obligations between the initiation and finality of settlement could pose significant credit and liquidity risks to the FMIsecurities settlement facility and its other participants.
+7.2.1 A securities settlement facility's processes should be designed to complete final settlement, at a minimum no later than the end of the value date.
+This means that any payment, transfer instruction or other obligation that has been submitted to and accepted by a securities settlement facility in accordance with its risk management process and other relevant acceptance criteria should be settled on the intended value date.
+A securities settlement facility that is not designed to provide final settlement on the value date (or same-day settlement) would not satisfy this Standard, even if the transaction's settlement date is adjusted back to the value date after settlement.
+This is because, in most such arrangements, there is no certainty that final settlement will occur on the value date as expected.
+Further, deferral of final settlement to the next business day can entail overnight risk exposures.
+For example, if a securities settlement facility conducts its money settlements using instruments or arrangements that involve next-day settlement, a participant's default on its settlement obligations between the initiation and finality of settlement could pose significant credit and liquidity risks to the securities settlement facility and its other participants.